eostermueller/heapSpank/README.md

 # heapSpank
 * Find leaks fast in your JVM's heap, sometimes in less than 1 minute.
-* Just look for classes high LKY% and large byte counts.
+* Just look for classes that have both high LKY% and large byte counts.
 * heapSpank compares byte counts over time of all classes in your JVM.
 * heapSpank's data provided by [JAVA_HOME/bin/jmap -histo myPid](https://docs.oracle.com/javase/8/docs/technotes/guides/troubleshoot/tooldescr014.html#BABJIIHH).
 * Only tested on MacOS with HotSpot JDK....a JRE is not enough b/c it lacks jmap executable.